JakeHigham/Note-Taker-App-Express.js/README.md

   ## Contact
-   You can view more of my projects at https://github.com/JakeHigham
+   You can view more of my projects at https://github.com/JakeHigham, any suggestions or if you'd like to contribute reach out to me at jacobhcvn65@gmail.com